Idioms

 • Idioms Quiz

-• place the blame on (someone or something)
+• come across (someone or something)

 • My Account / Test History